How to Earn $100K+ Contracting the Repair of Foreclosed Properties

 I had always been interested in real estate and I was fortunate enough to find a mentor early on to help guide my career.
 While I do hold a managing broker’s license, I don’t generally work with buyers and sellers.

 I have always preferred to generate income that I could control and that required limited day to day customer interaction.
-As such, working with foreclosed properties was a perfect fit.
+As such, working and knowing how to make money in foreclosures was a perfect fit.

-2. Can You Explain What the Proceess Is and How It All Works?
+2. Can You Explain What the Process Is and How It All Works?

 Yes.
 If you look around just about any neighborhood, you’ll notice abandoned houses that are in need of upkeep and maintenance in order to sell.
 Many of the houses are foreclosed or somewhere in the foreclosure process.
 Banks don’t like to manage real estate so they outsource these services to preservation vendors such as my company.
 As a preservation vendor, you’re responsible for the repair and maintenance of any property included in your service area.